Jonathan Rose

 I am Professor and Head of the Department of Political Studies at Queen’s University, a job I consider, to quote Keith Richards, a “lucky accident.”

 There have been several formative events in my research.
 From April 2006 to June 2007 I was on leave from Queen’s to serve as the Academic Director of Ontario Citizens’ Assembly on Electoral Reform, an experience that taught me a lot about the capacity of fellow citizens.
 It also lead to a new stream of research for me examining the effectiveness of citizens’ assemblies as deliberative bodies.
-The culmination of this work is a book written with André Blais, R. Kenneth Carty, Patrick Fournier and Henk van der Kolk called When Citizens Decide: Lessons From Citizens Assemblies (London: Oxford, 2011), a book that won the Lipset Award for best book in Canadian politics from the American Political Science Association.
+This work produced a book written with André Blais, R. Kenneth Carty, Patrick Fournier and Henk van der Kolk called When Citizens Decide: Lessons From Citizens Assemblies (London: Oxford, 2011), a book that won the Lipset Award for best book in Canadian politics from the American Political Science Association.

 Since then, I have had many opportunities to make scholarly connections with governments and citizen groups.
 I’ve been an expert witness for several House of Commons committees, the Auditor General of Canada, the Privy Council office and the Department of Justice for a Supreme Court of Canada case on electoral reform.